 Water the plants immediately after planting, but let the top inch (2.5 cm) of soil dry before watering again.
 Water your plants in this manner through the first spring and summer they are in place.
 Once established, they are drought-tolerant and will need watering only during extended dry periods.

-Lampranthus plants need full sun to keep the growth from becoming leggy and for best flowering.
-They do not need fertilizing, as that causes overgrowth of softer, weaker branches.
-After plants flower, prune off the old flowers and any developing fruits.
-Lampranthus are short-lived perennials and may need replacement after several years.
+Lampranthus plants require full sun to prevent leggy growth and achieve optimal flowering.
+They do not need fertilizing, as this can cause overgrowth of softer, weaker branches.
+After plants flower, remove the old flowers and any developing fruit.
+Lampranthus is a short-lived perennial and may need replacement after several years.

 For container plants, use a succulent potting mix.
 Containers need watering throughout the year whenever the top layer of soil dries out.
 Plants can grow almost year-round in mild climates.
-Prune as needed at any time of year to keep the plant to size.
+Prune as required at any time of year to maintain the plant's size.
 Bring containers indoors before the first frost is predicted.

 Propagation

-The propagation is by seed or cuttings.
-Seeds need warmth to germinate; 60 °F (16 °C) or more is suggested.
+Propagation can be achieved by seed or cuttings.
+Seeds require warmth to germinate; a temperature of 60°F (16°C) or higher is recommended.
 Cuttings should be taken in summer.
 A 6-inch (15 cm) shoot stripped of bottom leaves and planted in moist sand should rapidly root.

 Links